 For much of the springtime, bass are preoccupied with reproduction and less concerned about eating.
-By late spring and early summer though, the mating rituals have wrapped up and bass go on a feeding binge to make up for lost time.
-This eating spree happens at just the right time because in coincides with a tremendous amounts of prey moving into the shallows to spawn.
+The mating rituals have wrapped up by late spring and early summer, and bass go on a feeding binge to make up for lost time.
+This eating spree happens at the right time because it coincides with a tremendous amount of prey moving into the shallows to spawn.
 From mid-April through much of June on Lake Fork and similar Southern lakes, bass relate to spawning shad and sunfish (bluegill, red ears, etc.).
 For an angler looking to catch a lot of big bass quickly, following the shad and sunfish spawns is a great place to start.

-The shad spawn across Lake Fork at different times, normally starting sometime in April in the upper ends of the lake and continuing through much of May on the south end.
-Shad typically spawn on the clay banks and grassy shores on Fork and you'll be able to find these areas with a little scouting.
+The shad spawn across Lake Fork at different times, typically starting sometime in April in the upper ends of the lake and continuing through much of May on the south end.
+Shad typically spawn on the clay banks and grassy shores on Fork, and you'll be able to find these areas with a bit of scouting.
 Look for spawning shad during the first couple of hours in the morning.
-If they are there, you'll normally see thousands of shad flicking on the surface.
-In addition, many fish eating birds will also be in the area, such as egrets and blue herons, feasting on the shad.
+You'll typically see thousands of shad flicking on the surface if they are there.
+In addition, many fish-eating birds will also be in the area, such as egrets and blue herons, feasting on the shad.

-Sunfish spawn for a longer period of time (several months), and even better, bass chase their finny little nemesis all day long, regardless of the weather conditions.
-Sunfish beds look like smaller versions of bass beds and are normally built in large clusters resembling honeycombs.
-Look for these beds in hard bottom areas around small timber, weeds, and lily pads; often near the same areas where bass spawn.
-If you find an area with bedding sunfish, you can be certain that bass are nearby.
-While the little pan fish are distracted by spawning ritual, bass lurk around these areas and pick off easy meals with regularity.
+Sunfish spawn for a more extended period (several months), and even better, bass chase their finny little nemesis all day long, regardless of the weather conditions.
+Sunfish beds look like smaller versions of bass beds and are generally built in large clusters resembling honeycombs.
+Look for these beds in hard bottom areas around small timber, weeds, and lily pads, often near the same areas where bass spawn.
+If you find an area with bedding sunfish, you can be confident that bass are nearby.
+While the little panfish are distracted by the spawning ritual, bass lurk around these areas and pick off easy meals regularly.